AssafBarNatan/SP500-clustering/README.md

 ### Model Evaluation

-* Calinski-Harabasz Index:
+* Calinski-Harabasz Index: To evaluate and compare the various clusterings we obtained, we used the Calinski-Harabasz Index.

-This is summarized in the following diagram:
+* See [this website](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.calinski_harabasz_score.html) for more details.

+### Summary

 ![Summary](/Images/pipeline.png "Summary").